rspec/rspec-dev/README.markdown

 ## Errors in Windows setup

 If you get a SSL error in Windows, you can follow the instructions on this [link](https://gist.github.com/luislavena/f064211759ee0f806c88) to fix it.

-If you get this error "Gem::InstallError: The 'redcarpet' native gem requires installed build tools", download the development kit from [http://rubyinstaller.org/downloads].
+If you get this error `Gem::InstallError: The redcarpet native gem requires installed build tools`, download the development kit from [http://rubyinstaller.org/downloads].
 You can follow the installation instructions [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).

 ## different problem?